zotrick/GraphLibrary/README.md

 # GraphLibrary
->Proyect for Algorithms Analysis and Design
+>Proyect for Algorithms Analysis and Design.

->This java project contains an implementation of a graph library.
+This java project contains an implementation of a graph library.
 #  First Delivery
 > Generate aleatory graphs with the next models:
 > * **Model G(n,m) Erdős–Rényi**.